-The results are then compared with Fig. 10 and Table II of VDS.
-Fig. 14 shows the wall shear stress for different time instants.
-It is in very good qualitative agreement with Fig. 10 of VDS, except maybe at very short times which is to be expected given the singular initial condition.
-Additionally, our estimate for the quantity $F_w''$ at t=3 is 1.1061, which is in good agreement with the value 1.1122 found by VDS at their much lower resolution (in doing this comparison we have assumed that the undefined quantity T appearing in Table II of VDS corresponds to t/2).
+The results are then compared with figure 10 and table II of VDS.
+Figure 15 shows the wall shear stress for different time instants.
+It is in very good qualitative agreement with figure 10 of VDS, except maybe at very short times, which is to be expected given the singular initial condition.
+Additionally, our estimate for the quantity $F_w''$ at t=3 is 1.1061, which is in good agreement with the value 1.1122 found by VDS at their much lower resolution (in doing this comparison we have assumed that the undefined quantity T appearing in table II of VDS corresponds to t/2).